PSP 2: price, expected release date, and everything you need to know

 But based on Sony’s strong PlayStation Portal sales and our need to provide you with PS Portal restock information during its first six months on sale, the pent-up demand for a new PlayStation Portable that can play games natively is there.

-With the success of the Nintendo Switch, Steam Deck, and the rise of portable PCs, it seems like the market is ready to embrace handheld gaming once again after an initial decline due to smartphones dominating the space.
+With the success of the Nintendo Switch, Steam Deck, and the rise of portable PCs, it seems like the market is ready to embrace handheld gaming once again after an initial decline because of smartphones dominating the space.
 The Nintendo Switch 2 is on the horizon, too, and Microsoft is heavily rumored to be working on an Xbox handheld.

-Whether or not Sony could topple Nintendo’s stranglehold in the portable space remains to be seen, but it’ll certainly have to do a better job supporting the PSP 2 than it did with the PS Vita and has done with the PSVR 2.
-It’s also been criticized this generation for its over reliance on remasters and remakes instead of releasing genuinely new PS5 games.
+Whether Sony could topple Nintendo’s stranglehold in the portable space remains to be seen, but it’ll certainly have to do a better job supporting the PSP 2 than it did with the PS Vita and has done with the PSVR 2.
+It’s also been criticized for this generation for its overreliance on remasters and remakes instead of releasing genuinely new PS5 games.

 PSP 2 price: how much will it cost?

-Some sobering news: Sony’s return to the handheld market will cost more than the PlayStation Portable and PS Vita – maybe combined.
+Some sobering news: Sony’s return to the handheld market will cost more than the PlayStation Portable and PS Vita – may be combined.
 Analyst estimates pin the PSP 2 price at $499 or more.
-That price tag isn’t surprising, as PC gaming handhelds cost even more than that, and having finished our Google Pixel 9 Pro XL review, every tech item costs more in 2024 than it did even a year ago.
+That price tag isn’t surprising, as PC gaming handhelds cost even more, and having finished our Google Pixel 9 Pro XL review, every tech item costs more in 2024 than it did even a year ago.

 The PS Vita cost $249.99 for the Wi-Fi model and $299.99 for the Wi-Fi and 3G model when it was released in 2011.
 Compare that to the $199 PlayStation Portal, a Remote Play streaming-only device, and it’s clear that a native handheld capable of playing PS4-level quality games for $50 more wouldn’t be feasible today.